Split Conformal Prediction and Non-Exchangeable Data: Theoretical Results

-As our final extension, we give a rough sketch how one could analyze split CP in a setting where there is dependent data with a marginal distribution that changes slowly over time.
-For clarity, we focus on marginal coverage.
-Our analysis is partly inspired by the recent preprint of Barber et al. \cite{barber2022conformal}.
+The results obtained in previous subsections also apply when the data is non-stationary.
+For brevity, we focus on marginal coverage.
+Our analysis is partly inspired by the recent work of \citet{barber2023conformal}.

-Let empirical quantiles and predictive sets still be as in Definition \ref{definition:empirical_quantile}, so the method is still the usual split CP.
-Assumption \ref{assump:1} is modified by replacing the pair $(X_*,Y_*)$ with an {\em auxiliary process} $(X_{*,i},Y_{*,i})_{i\in [n]}$, that is simply an independent copy of the original data $(X_i,Y_i)_{i\in [n]}$.

-Now define a random number $N_{\cal}$ that is uniformly distributed over $I_{\cal}$, independently of the problem data and auxiliary process.
-The quantity: